Crypto Portfolio PnL Calculation: Proceeds, Basis, Fees, and the Realized Line (2026)

 Crypto Portfolio PnL Calculation

-- Realized PnL = proceeds − cost basis − fees, basis on the jurisdiction-mandated method.
+- Realized PnL on a disposal is proceeds minus cost basis minus allowable fees, with the basis computed on your jurisdiction's mandated method.

-- Unrealized PnL = mark-to-market on what you still hold — paper performance, generally not taxable (individuals, realization regime).
+- Unrealized PnL is the mark-to-market change on positions you still hold: paper performance, generally not taxable for individuals under a realization regime.

-- Fees: acquisition fees raise basis, disposal fees reduce proceeds, gas per a consistent policy.
+- Acquisition fees raise the cost basis, disposal fees reduce proceeds, and network gas is captured under a consistent, documented policy.

-- Performance PnL and taxable gain are different outputs — compute them separately.
+- Performance PnL and taxable gain answer different questions and should be computed separately.

 The realized PnL identity